Completion theorem for equivariant $K$-theory: Algebraic -theory of Borel spaces

-Recall that in order to study the connection between the representation ring and the cohomology of the classifying spaces of compact Lie groups, Atiyah \cite{Atiyah} (see also \cite[\S 4.6]{AH}) introduced the $\sK$-theory for infinite $CW$-complexes.
+Atiyah \cite{Atiyah} (see also \cite[\S 4.6]{AH}) introduced the $\sK$-theory for infinite $CW$-complexes to study the connection between the representation ring and the cohomology of the classifying spaces of compact Lie groups.
 This is defined in terms of the projective limit of the usual topological $K$-theory of the various skeleta of the given $CW$-complex and it plays a very important role in understanding the topological $K$-theory of such complexes.
-The above corollary allows us to define an algebraic analogue of such objects for motivic spaces $X_G$.
-This will be one of three main objects of study in the proof of the algebraic analogue of the Atiyah-Segal theorem.
+The above Theorem allows us to define an algebraic analogue of this theory for motivic spaces $X_G$.

 \begin{defn} Let $G$ be a linear algebraic group over $k$ and let $X \in \Sm^G_k$.
 We define

 where $\rho = \left(V_i, U_i\right)$ is any admissible gadget for $G$. \end{defn}